aimeos/aimeos-docs/src/config/mshop/stock-manager.md

-This would remove the decorator named "decorator1" from the list of common decorators ("\Aimeos\MShop\Common\Manager\Decorator\*") added via "mshop/common/manager/decorators/default" for the product stock manager.
+This would remove the decorator named "decorator1" from the list of common decorators ("\Aimeos\MShop\Common\Manager\Decorator\*") added via "mshop/common/manager/decorators/default" for the stock manager.

 See also: